jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

 ## Function

 The REST APIs PATCH operator is used in a Jigx function with body parameters to specify the exact columns to be updated for the record.
 The `inputTransform` specifies how the data should be structured or formatted when being sent to the REST service.
 This transformation process ensures that the data adheres to the expected schema or format required by the REST service for processing the request.
-Take note of the required parameters in the function as these are required in the `data` property of the `execute-entities` action.&#x20;
+Take note of the required parameters in the function as these are required in the `data` property of the `execute-entities` action.

 :::CodeblockTabs
 rest-update-customer.jigx